Derek Fildebrandt has a very, very bad week.

 August 15, 2017: CBC reports that ‘Edmonton police conducted an investigation and on June 14, 2016, charged Fildebrandt under the provincial traffic act with leaving the scene of an accident and failing to notify the owner of the damaged vehicle.’
 Cooper tells CBC he did not know about the charge.
 The trial was adjourned until September 6, 2017, when Fildebrandt is expected to present his evidence.

-Late tonight, Fildebrandt issued a statement on his Facebook page announcing his plans to leave the UCP caucus and sit as an Independent MLA.
+Late tonight, Fildebrandt issued a statement on his Facebook page where he took two swipes at the media before announcing his plans to leave the UCP caucus and sit as an Independent MLA.

 “leave the UCP caucus and sit as an Independent MLA.”